appsmithorg/appsmith-docs/website/docs/reference/widgets/audio.md

 # Audio

-This page explains how to use the Audio widget to play MP3, WAV, OGG audio files.
-It also supports a variety of URLs, including file paths, YouTube, Facebook, Twitch, SoundCloud, Streamable, Vimeo, Wistia, Mixcloud, and DailyMotion.
+This page provides information on how to use the Audio widget to play MP3, WAV, OGG audio files.
+It also supports URLs from YouTube, Facebook, Twitch, SoundCloud, Streamable, Vimeo, Wistia, Mixcloud, and DailyMotion.

 <VideoEmbed host="youtube" videoId="FhY6-yUixto" title="Using the Audio Widget" caption="Using the Audio Widget"/>